 There is a drawback

 When it comes to baby name spellings, there really are no hard and fast rules, but keep one thing in mind.
-Your modifications may make your baby’s name personal and unique, but he or she may end up spending a lot of time correcting people who misspell it.
+Your modifications may make your baby’s name personal and unique, but that kid may also end up spending a lot of time correcting people who misspell it.
 You decide if it’s worth it!